fullhunt/log4j-scan/README.md

                         Request Type: (get, post) - [Default: get].
   --headers-file HEADERS_FILE
                         Headers fuzzing list - [default: headers.txt].
+  --use-basic-headers   Use basic HTTP request headers only.
+Useful for systems that are relying on the number of HTTP request headers for blocking requests.
   --run-all-tests       Run all available tests on each URL.
   --exclude-user-agent-fuzzing
                         Exclude User-Agent header from fuzzing - useful to bypass weak checks on User-Agents.